tomjoht/learnapidoc/_includes/content/activities/find_open_source_project.md

     * [24-hour Pull Requests](https://24pullrequests.com)
     * [Programmableweb.com API directory](https://www.programmableweb.com/category/all/apis)

-    Programmableweb.com has the largest index of API documentation projects.
-Many of the projects may not need documentation nor provide open-source GitHub projects for working on the documentation.
-However, with an index of nearly 20,000 APIs, you might be able to find a project that might align with your interests, background, and other needs.

     {% include note.html content="You could spend a long time evaluating and deciding on open source projects.
 For this activity, it's okay if you focus on a project that looks sort of interesting.
 You don't need to commit to it.
 You can always change it later." %}

 6. After selecting a project, make notes on the following: